tmarktaylor/pytest-phmdoctest/README.md

 ## Hints

+- The plugin supports phmdoctest HTML comment directives that are placed in the Markdown.
+Among them are directives to designate setup, teardown, and skipped blocks.
 - When invoking pytest, cwd must be in the subpath of the files to be collected to avoid this error from pathlib.py in relative_to():
   ValueError: `<file to be collected>` is not in the subpath of `<working directory>`